kamilbrk/headunits/src/content/factory-settings/ksw/01-function.md

         control: radio
   - name: "DVR"
     configKey: DVR_Type
+    description: "Choose type of the DVR module"
     children:
       - name: "Close"
         configValue: 0
         control: radio
+        description: "Turn off DVR"
       - name: "CVBS DVR"
         configValue: 1
         control: radio
       - name: "USB DVR"
         configValue: 2
         control: radio
+        description: "Set the `<SupportDvrAppList>` to supply supported application package names.
+Then, to select an app to use USB DVR, use the `<DVRApk_PackageName>` setting separately, which is often set to `com.ankai.cardvr` by default on some devices."
   - name: "Bluetooth Selection"
     configKey: BT_Type
     children: